Mortgage

 Content was accurate at the time of publication.

 The mortgage process is like a job interview — except it’s based entirely on your financial background.
 Lenders scrutinize your credit history, income, employment and savings experience to see if you meet their guidelines.
-They review your financial documents like a resume to determine if you have the money management skills to meet their one major requirement: the ability to repay your mortgage.
+They review your financial documents like a resume to determine if you’re ready and able to repay your mortgage.

-We’ll help you understand the steps in the mortgage process to improve the odds you’ll be a solid candidate for homeownership.
+We’ll help you understand each step in the mortgage process to improve the odds that you’re a solid candidate for homeownership.

 DTI calculations don’t include expenses like family phone plans, gym memberships, car insurance premiums or anything that doesn’t show up on a credit report.
 Leave some wiggle room in your budget for your lifestyle and throw in a little extra for home maintenance and repairs.